 Second in my series Inside the Professional Social Media Certificate Course at Sonoma State University.
-The course will be presented as an intensive this summer and then will be offered again this fall.
 Visit http://www.sonoma.edu/exed/psm for information.

 The world of social media advice is rife with bad science, link bait and self-serving "news”.
 The recent report from Princeton researchers showing how Facebook will lose users and comparing user adoption to the spread of infectious diseases, is one example that was then refuted by Facebook itself, among others - see this BBC article - Facebook Turns 10 but are its Days Numbered?